A lost dog search unfolds in phases. Here’s how the Retrievers can help at each phase of your search.

 If we have a team member in your area, we may also be able to get you started by providing some intersection signs and showing you how to make more.
 In our experience, getting large, bright signs deployed quickly is the most effective way to generate sighting calls.

-4. Ground Search
+4. Ground and/or Aerial Search

 Ground searching may be needed specific cases, such as if the dog is possibly injured, incapacitated or entangled.